 Very reliable, and need little if any maintenance

 Attics and conservatories can capture many 100's of kWh's of free heat from the sun.
-The Solar Heat Harvester system is an ultra-efficient new secondary home heating system that transfers this free heat into homes reducing the use of far more expensive alternative heating systems.
+Our Solar Space Heating system is an ultra-efficient new secondary home heating system that transfers this free heat into homes reducing the use of far more expensive alternative heating systems.

-Of course solar heat harvesting is dependent on solar heat, which is not always available, but you may be surprised at how much solar energy is collected and . stored in parts of your home.
+Of course solar space heating is dependent on solar heat, which is not always available, but you may be surprised at how much solar energy is collected and stored in parts of your home at all times of the year even on partly cloudy days.
 Because solar heat harvester systems have such low installation and running costs it is a very valid secondary home heat source which will considerably reduce home heating costs.

-This website has many pages, two describe detailed case studies showing Attic and Conservatory Heat Harvester Systems (CHH) performance.
+This website has many pages, two describe detailed case studies showing Attic and Conservatory Solar Space Heating Systems (CSSH) performance.

 |Home Space Heating Costs